-- Andhra Pradesh- According to a report by the Ministry of Labour and Employment dated 27th February 2003, the state with the highest child labour population in the country as of the 1991 census was Andhra Pradesh- with 16.61 million working children.
+- million working children.
 However, since then, a remarkable decline has been seen with the latest data indicating a little over 4 million working children in the state.
-169 - Tamil Nadu- In Tamil Nadu, there were around 1.51 lakh child workers as per the 2011 census.
+168 - Tamil Nadu- In Tamil Nadu, which is another cocoa producer state in India, there were around 1.51 lakh child workers as per the 2011 census.
 The state saw a significant decline since 2001 when the number was a staggering 4.19 lakhs.
-The state government is now in the process of launching a scheme similar to the National Child Labour Programme (NCLP), owing to the shocking 180% increase in child labour in 2021 because of the COVID-19 pandemic.170 - Kerala Despite remarkable accomplishments in other areas, Kerala has not been successful in keeping all its children away from the labour force.
-The work participation rate of children in 1971 was 1.9 per cent as against the all-India average of 7.1 per cent.
-In 1981, at least four per cent of the total workforce in the State were children.
+The state government is now in the process of launching a scheme similar to the National Child Labour Programme (NCLP), owing to the shocking 180% increase in child labour in 2021 because of the COVID-19 pandemic.
+169 - Kerala Despite remarkable accomplishments in other areas, Kerala has not been successful in keeping all its children away from the labour force.
+The work participation rate of children in 1971 was 1.9 per cent as against the all-India average of 7.1 per cent.6 In 1981, at least four per cent of the total workforce in the State were children.
 They formed about 92,854 children.
 They are the children working in the bidi industry, stone quarries, coir industry, fishing, cashew processing industry and in the unorganized sector.
-According to a recent estimate, the stone quarries of Kerala employ about 20,000 children.
-171 - Karnataka- According to data tabled by the central government, more than 900 children have been rescued from forced labour over a three-year period (2018-20) in Karnataka.
-As per data shared by Home Minister Araga Jnanendra, the year 2019 saw the highest number of child labour cases in the past five years and the Covid years did not see an increase as had been feared.172
+According to a recent estimate, the stone quarries of Kerala employ about 20,000 children. - Karnataka- According to data tabled by the central government, more than 900 children have been rescued from forced labour over a three-year period (2018-20) in Karnataka.
+As per data shared by Home Minister Araga Jnanendra, the year 2019 saw the highest number of child labour cases in the past five years and the Covid years did not see an increase as had been feared.

 The 2011 data revealed that 53.69 lakh children aged 5-14 years were working as agricultural labourers and cultivators in India.
 The overall number of child labourers (marginal and main workers put together) was estimated to be around 1.3 crore.
 Analysing the Census data, the ILO in a report on child labour in India said that nearly 4 per cent of India's child population (5-14 years) is working as child labour (either main worker or marginal worker) "The incidence of child labour has decreased in India by 2.6 million (26 lakh) between 2001 and 2011," ILO said in its report.
-But a shift that has been observed is that while child labour is decreasing in rural areas, it
+But a shift that has been observed is that while child labour is decreasing in rural areas, it is becoming more prevalent in urban centres, "indicating the growing demand for child workers in menial jobs".
+172